-FedNowSM Is a More Viable Solution
+FedNowSM Is an Imminent and More Viable Solution

-The supposed benefits claimed for a CBDC do not withstand scrutiny.
+ICBA does not believe that the benefits claimed for a CBDC withstand scrutiny.
 As noted above, it is an implausible means of reaching the unbanked.
 ICBA's comment letter to the Federal Reserve argues against other supposed benefits, such as supporting the global dominance of the dollar.
-We address here the claim that a CBDC is needed to modernize the U.S. payments system.
+We address here the claim that a CBDC is needed to modernize the U.S. payments system and ask Congress to consider alternatives for payments modernization currently being implemented.

 CBDC proponents argue that more competition is needed in the payments system.
 There is a wealth of evidence that demonstrates the U.S. has a diverse and highly competitive payments system today, with significant consumer choice.
 Safe, efficient Federal Reserve and private-sector interbank payment systems exist now that offer increased transaction speed and reduced costs.
-The FedNow service, which launched this year, will enable financial institutions of all sizes to provide safe and efficient instant payment services in real time and around the clock.
+The FedNow service, launching in 2023, will enable financial institutions of all sizes to provide safe and efficient instant payment services in real time and around the clock.
 FedNow will provide many of the benefits of alternative payments rails without the risk and will accomplish many of the stated goals of a CBDC.
-It is worth clarifying here that FedNow is not CBDC.
-A misinformation campaign is attempting to confuse the public by conflating the two.

 In public comments addressing unequal access to the financial system, Nellie Liang, Treasury Undersecretary for Domestic Finance, said that FedNow "will be low cost to users.
 Because FedNow relies on the banking system, there already are safeguards for consumers and businesses."
-With the introduction of FedNow instant payment services, increased Same Day ACH adoption, and The Clearing House's introduction of Real Time Payments (RTP®), Americans are enjoying faster transactions clearance and can expect further innovations to be built upon these rails.
+With the impending introduction of FedNow instant payment services, increased Same Day ACH adoption, and The Clearing House's introduction of Real Time Payments (RTP®), Americans are enjoying faster transactions clearance and can expect further innovations to be built upon these rails.
 ICBA urges policymakers to give FedNow a chance to succeed in advancing payments modernization.
 The launch of a CBDC, if adopted, will be many years away.
 A decision at this time to establish a U.S. CBDC would be premature.
 FedNow must be given a chance to work and be evaluated in the market before a CBDC is considered.
-Additionally, CBDC must not be viewed as an alternative to privately issued cryptocurrency.
-Nor should cryptocurrency be viewed as a substitute for a CBDC.
-There is no binary choice between the two.
-A CBDC will neither compete cryptocurrency out of existence nor solve the regulatory challenges and systemic risks presented by privately issued cryptocurrency arrangements, including stablecoins.